zachglee/EvolvingCellAutomata/README.md

 The simulation is run on a rectangular grid of squares on which organisms move and interact with their environment.
 There are only a few defined actions which organisms can take (reproduction, movement, etc.) and, like Cellular Automata, each organism has a set of rules that dictate in which situations it will execute certain actions.
 It is these rules, or 'genes' which are subject to mutation when organisms reproduce.

 Organims die when they spend long enough without food.
 Food is a resource that enters the world periodically, and may be distributed according to some function.
-(Perhaps spawning around particular areas of the World, or completely randomly, or increasing and decreasing in some kind of day/night cycle.)
+(Perhaps spawning in particular areas of the World, or completely randomly, or increasing and decreasing in some kind of day/night cycle.)
+Thus competition over food causes selective pressure to evolve.
+As organisms die, they become obstacles on the board, thus changing the terrain of the world by living and dying.

 ## Design

+This and the following sections aim to give you a rough picture of how the program works, so that you could look at any given file and have context for what it does.

+The intent of the design is to provide a basic model for the simulation of evolution Cellular Automata, but to leave room for a user to customize the details of how their specific simulation world works.
+For example, there is a function to generate mutated genes.
+This could be implemented in any number of ways, with varying consequences for the simulation.
+I will *my implementation* as illustrative examples.

+### Model Overview

 The `World` is the top-level object, which contains the grid of `Squares`, which can in turn contain `Cells` or `Obstacles`. `Cells` possess `Genes`.
 All `Genes` have `Behaviors` they can execute under certain circumstances, thereby allowing `Cells` to interact with the `World`.
 Those 'certain circumstances' are determined by the `Gene`'s `Matchers`, which check if certain things are true about a `Cell`'s environment.